Whatever your financial and personal circumstances, you may want to consider the following before deciding on which of the 2 options is right for you.

 Renters can’t deduct rent payments from their federal income tax.
 However, if their lease requires them to make property tax payments, then those payments are tax-deductible.

 Both homeowners and renters are theoretically eligible for home office deductions, which are calculated by dividing the size of the home office by the size of the home.
 Homeowners can deduct for things like home owners’ insurance, security, general repairs and maintenance, and utilities.
 Renters can deduct for utilities and any other relevant costs which they are required to pay under their lease agreement.
-As with anything tax-related, your accountant is the best person to speak to about deductibles.
+As with anything tax-related, speak to your accountant to learn more about deductibles.

 Initial Costs vs. Recurring Costs